salexkidd/box/README.rst

 Lib31
 =====
-Library to provide common functionality.
+Lib31 is library to provide common functionality.

 Requirements
 ------------